 DENSO procures materials and components from various suppliers that are active in a wide range of fields.
 Based on our previously established Green Procurement Guideline, we have worked with our suppliers to promote environmental initiatives.
 These initiatives have helped reduce the environmental burden throughout the entire life cycle of our products.
 They have also promoted the effective use of resources and energy across the entire Group.

 Since fiscal 2018, we have carried out an annual self-assessment to confirm the amount of CO2 reduction in our supply chain and identify water-related risks.

 Steady Response to Regulations on Chemicals

 To minimize significant health and environmental risks that stem from manufacturing and using chemicals, regulations related to chemicals have become more stringent in each country around the world.
-Examples of this include Japan’s Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc., as well as Europe’s End-of-Life Vehicles Directive and Registration, Evaluation, Authorisation and Restriction of Chemicals.
-To respond to such regulations, DENSO has been collaborating with its suppliers to establish and operate frameworks for managing chemical substances.
+Examples of this include Japan’s Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc.,*1 Europe’s End-of-Life Vehicles Directive,*2 and Registration, Evaluation, Authorization and Restriction of Chemicals.*3 To respond to such regulations, DENSO has been collaborating with its suppliers to establish and operate frameworks for managing chemical substances.